Explore our volumes of documentary footage covering a wide range of topics about Angelman syndrome in the list below.

 This volume features clips that demonstrate the clinical features of Angelman syndrome in adults.

 Ensuring that children and adults with Angelman syndrome get the medical care they need requires doctors, specialists, and parents to work together as a team.
-This volume explores the patient and family experiences working with doctors, undergoing medical exams, and navigating the healthcare system.
+This volume explores patient and family experiences working with doctors, undergoing medical testing and exams, and navigating the healthcare system.

 Maintaining proper dental hygiene can be a challenge for some people with Angelman syndrome.
 In addition to the direct affect the syndrome can have on jaw and facial structure, many individuals may be unable to brush their teeth, or will resist attempts by parents to do so.
 This volume features interviews and examples to demonstrate ways of overcoming these challenges.

 A moderate to severe speech and language disorder is universal in individuals with Angelman syndrome, and therefore, communication is one of the greatest challenges that people with Angelman face.
 This volume will demonstrate the different types of speech and language therapy available for people with Angelman syndrome.
 It will also feature examples of how different people with Angelman can communicate, the use of assistive devices, and the depth of receptive language skills that many with Angelman have.

 Mobility can be a challenge for many with Angelman syndrome, but physical therapy can be a powerful tool to combat this and improve independence and quality of life.
 This volume features examples of the distinctive gait that people with Angelman syndrome exhibit, and the different therapies that can be used to improve mobility.

 This volume features examples of how occupational therapy can be used to help individuals with Angelman syndrome develop choice making, fine motor skills, and other skills that can improve daily functioning.